Sudan's Hamdok to review appointments made by military | Politics

 Sudan's Hamdok to review appointments made by military

-Sudanese Prime Minister Abdalla Hamdok will review appointments and dismissals made by the military to key state posts, the General Secretariat of the cabinet said.
+Appointments and dismissals made since a military takeover in Sudan last month will be reviewed and political detainees will be freed over the next two days, reinstated Prime Minister Abdalla Hamdok said on Wednesday.
 After seizing power on Oct.
-25, Sudan's military rulers drew on veteran ex-officials of toppled leader Omar al-Bashir for important positions in the state bureaucracy.
+25, Sudan's military rulers drew on veteran ex-officials of toppled leader Omar al-Bashir regime for important positions in the state bureaucracy.

-Hamdok, who was arrested during the coup and then reinstated under a deal with the military reached on Sunday, issued a directive to freeze all hiring and dismissals in-state jobs.
-"In addition, all the appointments and dismissals that have taken place in the previous period will be placed under understudy, evaluation, and review," said the secretariat.
+Hamdok, who was placed under house arrest during the coup then brought back under a deal with the military reached on Sunday, issued a directive to freeze all hiring and dismissals in state jobs.
+"In addition, all the appointments and dismissals that have taken place in the previous period will be placed under study, evaluation and review," the cabinet secretariat said in a statement.

+Hamdok said top civilian officials including ministers who had been sharing power with the military and were arrested during the coup would be released, as agreed under Sunday's deal.
+"The political detainees will be released soon, today or tomorrow," Hamdok said during a televised debate.
+His office said he had ordered the release of all detained members of "resistance committees" that have been organising the protests, starting on Wednesday.

-Hamdok is also due to name a cabinet of technocrats under his deal with the military but faces a challenge winning support from civilian groups.
-Sudan's pro-democracy protest movement, which is planning more rallies on Thursday, has stated its opposition to the agreement, as have political parties that had been sharing power with the military before the coup.
+Hamdok is due to name a cabinet of technocrats under his deal with the military, but faces a challenge winning support from civilian groups and persuading them he can act independently from the security forces.
+Sudan's pro-democracy movement, which is planning more rallies on Thursday, has stated its opposition to the deal, as have political parties that had been sharing power with the military before the coup.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)